Slamaio/landing-test/README.md

-Okay, I can add this information to the README file.
-Here is a possible README file with the recommended extensions:

 # Landing Test

 This is a landing page project built with Vue 3, Vite, Pinia and Vue Router.
 It uses webfontloader to load custom fonts and @iconify/vue to display icons.
 It also has TypeScript support and linting and formatting tools.